Skip to content

 First commercial fleet, second city

 Three-digit pod count, two Saudi cities live, positive per-pod contribution, first cohort renewal data.
-Startup-stage priced equity round unlocked against these gates.
+2027 priced equity round unlocked against these gates.

 3. 03